V5 User GuideLast Updated: 8/8/2025

 The average conversion value per message sent.

-Campaign Report Clicking the 'View online' link will launch an online interactive graph report.
+Campaign Report Clicking the campaign tile will launch an online interactive graph report.

 Activity